helpfulengineering/devops/documentation/guidance/credential-sharing.md

 The DevOps and Infosec teams maintain a master account to store, manage and share the credentials with the approved users, so secrets are automatically synchronized with the other users' 1Password vaults when they change.

-:warning: Credentials should **never** be shared outside the password manager: please **do not** send passwords in plaintext by any other means.
+:warning: Credentials should **never** be shared outside the password manager: please **do not** store or send passwords in plaintext by any other means.

 ## Getting an account